“Countless mountain passes amongst jaw dropping scenery and quaint villages nestled high in the mountains”

 Key Information

-Introduction – Central Europe has so much to offer and it’s no wonder motorcyclists return here year after year to what can only be described as some of the best motorcycling and scenery in Europe.
+Introduction – The Alps have so much to offer and it’s no wonder motorcyclists return here year after year to what can only be described as some of the best motorcycling and scenery in Europe.
 To this day Central Europe remains one of our most popular destinations.
-There are many different highlights in Central Europe but for this tour we are concentrating on the best of the SwissAlpsbordering Italy and the French Alps in southeast France.
-Highlights includeSusten, Grimsel and Furka Passes along with Coldel’Iseran, Col d’Izoard, Col de la Bonette, The Vercors Massif, andsome of the Route des Grand Alps.With ‘less is more’ being the basis for this particular tour we indulge in the very best the regions have to offerin terms of scenery, cuisine and local hospitality.
-The tour incorporates some very well-known mountain passes along with some lesser known hidden gems.
+There are many different highlights in Central Europe but for this tour we are concentrating on the best of the French Alps bordering Italy and Switzerland.
+There’s a very long list of highlights and they’re simply too long to list.
+For sure, many will have heard of the popular mountain passes incl.
+Col del’Iseran, Col d’Izoard, Col de la Bonette, The Vercors Massif, Route des Grand Alps, & Route Napoleon.
+BUT, there is so much more to this corner of France including dozens of lakes, epic mountain passes that many will not have even heard of, picturesque mountain lakes, glaciers and much more.

 More Information